Q. What is a 'Retirement Facility'?

 A. We have heated automatic waterers in the paddocks.
 Stalled horses receive water in buckets (heated buckets in the winter).

 Q. What is your deworming program?

 A. We deworm based on fecal egg counts (FECs) using a schedule approved by our veterinarian.
-New horses have a FEC and are dewormed with Ivermectin/Praziquantel during the quarantine period when they arrive here.
+New horses have a FEC and are dewormed during the quarantine period when they arrive here.
 The FEC determines their [strongyle] egg shedding/contamination potential.
-All horses are dewormed in April with Moxidectin and in October (or after a hard frost) with Ivermectin/Praziquantel.
-Horses who are medium shedders are additionally dewormed in July with Benzimidazole or Pyrimidine.
-High shedders are also given Ivermectin in August.
+All horses are dewormed in April and October (or after a hard frost).
+Horses who are medium shedders are additionally dewormed in July.
+High shedders are also dewormed in August.
 We will take additional steps if any horse shows clinical symptoms of parasitic disease.
-Horses prone to laminitis are dewormed with a double-dose of pyrantel pamoate rather than praziquantel.
 See the 'AAEP Parasite Control Guidelines' for more information on our approach.